Explainable Gated Bayesian Recurrent Neural Network for Non-Markov State Estimation: Problem Formulation

 The first-order Markov property of the system model in Eq. (\ref{system_model}) has certain reasonable aspects.
 At first, the most recent state has the most effect on the evolution since the state evolution could be roughly described as an accumulative process.
 Secondly, the state transition process between adjacent frames is easy to analyze, making it possible to characterize the process with a first-order model.
 Finally, the first-order Markov property supports the recursive computation.
 The above advantages have led to the widespread application of this modeling form.

 In fact, the real-world state evolution may be more complex than the model in Eq. (\ref{system_model}).
 In practical state estimation tasks such as target tracking and navigation, the state evolution could be related to any of the historical states.
-Fig. \ref{introducion_pic} shows two representative examples of target tracking.
-In Fig. \ref{introducion_pic} (a), during target turning motion, determining the target's state at time $k$ necessitates not only the state at time $k-1$ but also parameters like turning radius and turning center, which are determined from state information across multiple frames.
-The traditional first-order Markov model, with no consideration of historical state, is difficult to get the turning parameters, resulting in modeling errors.
-Moreover, the target's motion involves a combination of recurring typical motion modes, allowing for the current state's determination based on historical states due to the invariance caused by the same motion mode.
-As shown in Fig. \ref{introducion_pic} (b), the invariant distance allows to obtain ${\bf x}_k$ from ${\bf x}_{k-N}$, but $N$ is unknown.
+From the aspects of continuous correlation and long-term correlation of state evolution, Fig. \ref{introducion_pic} shows two representative types of non-Markov models in target tracking.
+In Fig. \ref{introducion_pic} (a), accurately modeling the target's S-turn motion requires identifying two turning centers and two turning radii.
+These parameters can be computed by multiple previous states to construct an accurate S-turn motion model $f^{{\rm{S - turn}}}_k$, while the exact number of states needed varies across different frames, dependent on the maneuver's unknown start time, $k-N$.
+The first-order Markov model motion $f^{\rm{Markov}}_k$ is clearly inaccurate, being unable to compute the parameters of such a complex motion.
+Moreover, the target's motion involves a combination of recurring typical motion modes, allowing for the determination of the current state based on historical states due to the invariance caused by the same motion mode.
+As shown in Fig. \ref{introducion_pic} (b), the invariant distance allows the long-term correlation motion model $f^{\rm{long}}_k$ to obtain ${\bf x}_k$ by ${\bf x}_{k-1}$ and ${\bf x}_{k-N}$, but $N$ is unknown.
 Such a non-Markov property is also prevalent in natural language processing.
 For instance, in a sentence, the meaning of "bank" depends on the preceding context, with interpretations varying between a financial institution and the edge of a river or lake.
 Obviously, the state evolution could not be accurately depicted by the first-order Markov model, and it should be modeled in a non-Markov form \cite{nonMarkov}, which is described as

 where the general state-evolution function $f_k^{\text{general}}$ reflects the effects of previous states and cannot be given a priori due to the increasing dimensionality.
 Note that Eq. (\ref{system_model}) is a particular case of Eq. (\ref{general_model}) when the state sequence in $f_k^{\text{general}}$ contains only the previous single frame.